Emad-Askari-Motlagh/react-multi-chart/README.md

-React Multi Date Range Viewer
+React Week Chart
 #The module is still in test process
-react-multi-range-viewer is a React component for visualizing and selecting ranges on a calendar.
+react-week-chart is a React component for visualizing data as range in weekly view.
 It's designed to be flexible and easy to integrate into your React applications.

 🚀 Features